aesthetic-suite/website/docs/packages/sss/local.md

 > Variable values are not transformed in any way, so they must be explicit.
 For example, unitless
 > values are not supported for values that require a unit suffix.

-Emits a `block:variable` event for each CSS variable.
+Emits an `onVariable` event for each CSS variable.

 ### `@variants`